This design doc discusses the lifecycle of transactions in wallet-core.

 The transactions in wallet-core all should have an associated state machine.
 All transactions should have some common actions that work uniformly across all transactions.

-have transaction-specific sub-states, denoted by state(substate)
+and aborting have transaction-specific sub-states, denoted by state(substate)

 .